 - You will meet a bunch of friendly like-minded people.

 - You will discover new paths you may not have seen before.

 - It will keep you fit (nicer than working out at the gym).

 - You will learn lots of skills including the art of ditch digging, stile building, cutting back vegetation and costing jobs.

 - You will feel great when you see the instant results of your work.

 What happens when I start?

-After an initial discussion at the depot, we organise four taster work parties where you are paired up with buddies who will make sure you know what to do, help you learn some of the techniques involved, and make sure you understand safety issues.
+After an initial discussion at the depot and a safety briefing we organise four taster work parties where you are paired up with buddies who will make sure you know what to do, help you learn some of the techniques involved, and make sure you understand safety issues.